nvkelso/geo-how-to/README.md

 * [GeoJSON](https://github.com/nvkelso/geo-how-to/wiki/GeoJSON) - Make it smaller.
 Giving your data the precision it's accuracy deserves.

-* [D3.js](http://www.smartjava.org/content/using-d3js-visualize-gis) - A robust data visualization library with built in geography support.

 * [Kartograph](http://kartograph.org/) - Kartograph is a new framework for building interactive vector map applications without Google Maps or any other mapping service.
 It was created with the needs of designers and data journalists in mind.
 Tons of map projections, gracefully degrades to IE7.
 Great for thematic maps that are smaller scale than 1:250,000.

 * [MaPublisher](https://github.com/nvkelso/geo-how-to/wiki/MaPublisher) - Make maps in Adobe Illustrator.

 * [OpenStreetMap](https://github.com/nvkelso/geo-how-to/wiki/OpenStreetMap) - aka OSM.
 How to import it and explore the tag universe.

-* [Geocoding](https://github.com/nvkelso/geo-how-to/wiki/Geocoding) - This is the one hard part about going open source geo.
+* [Geocoding](https://github.com/nvkelso/geo-how-to/wiki/Geocoding) - To geocode is the hardest part about going open source geo.

 * [Routing](https://github.com/nvkelso/geo-how-to/wiki/Routing) - The MapQuest Open API returns routing based on OSM data